profoundhub/New-FCC-2018/2-Responsive Web Design/3-Applied Visual Design/6-Wrap Content in the article Element.md

 ## Note about section and div

 The section element is also new with HTML5, and has a slightly different semantic meaning than article.
 An article is for standalone content, and a section is for grouping thematically related content.
 They can be used within each other, as needed.
 For example, if a book is the article, then each chapter is a section.
 When there's no relationship between groups of content, then use a div.

+    <div> - groups content
+    <section> - groups related content
+    <article> - groups independent, self-contained content

+Task:

+Camper Cat used article tags to wrap the posts on his blog page, but he forgot to use them around the top one.
+Change the div tag to use an article tag instead.